Navigating New Orleans

 Insider Tip: Read meters carefully!
 Broken parking meters can result in tickets.
 And drive with caution on St. Charles Avenue: A collision with a streetcar on the meridian probably isn’t on your agenda.

 In recent years, “bike taxis” have sprung up all over the Big Easy: They’re a fun way to get around town and take an informal tour at the same time.
-Powered by (mainly) college students, pedicabs are a safe and eco-friendly way for 1 to 2 people to get around town.
+Powered by (mainly) college students, pedicabs are a safe and eco-friendly way for one to two people to get around town.
 Pedicabs can be found in the French Quarter and near major attractions like City Park and Audubon Zoo, or call Nola Pedicabs, one of the larger operators in town, for prearranged pickup.

 Insider Tip: Make sure to have cash and don’t forget to ask the fee in advance of your ride.